simonsny/image_background_removal/README.md

 ![image](https://user-images.githubusercontent.com/60827480/121079465-6ec2f300-c7da-11eb-80ab-e69e244c9775.png)

 <p align="justify">
 One of our partner companies gave us a usecase to use Deep Learning technologies to remove the image background of an image.
-There are already a lot of pretrained models available but our partner would like to have the better quality of the results on the images.
+There are already a lot of pretrained models available.
+Our partner expects us to get better results either by transfer learning or training our own model.
 </p>
 <p align="justify">The goal is to train our own model or use transfer learning to create a model that can give a quality result and also a result that is fast and reliable.
 We were given the [DUTS Image dataset](http://saliencydetection.net/duts/) to train and test on and also 15 High Quality images that the client chose.</p>

 <p align="justify"> ------ Conclusion here -----
 </p>
-<p align = "justify">This project is currently deployed locally, if you wanted to try to run this on your own and you dont have a GPU on your computer, you can use [Google Colab](https://colab.research.google.com/) as it needs a lot of computing power.</p>
+<p align = "justify">This project is currently deployed locally, if you want to try to run this on your own and you don't have a GPU on your computer, you can use [Google Colab](https://colab.research.google.com/) as it needs a lot of computing power.</p>

 <br/>